Controlling storage on USB devices

 4. If you are in read-only mode, click on Edit in the upper banner.

-5. Click on Add a rule (USB storage device).
-A new row appears.
+5. Click on Add > Rule (USB storage device).
+A new line is displayed.

 6. In the left side of the rule, click on to add file identifiers.
 Files can be identified by a path or an alternate data stream.
 Generic characters are allowed in this field.